 Iceland is, for the most part, not a hugely developed country.
 Vast portions of Iceland are rural or undeveloped, meaning you can find places to spot the northern lights all over the country.
 Some of the most popular places are near towns or interesting geologic features, but if you’re traveling Iceland on your own, you can set up pretty much anywhere on a good night and get a great view.

-Briefly, here are 16 great places to see the northern lights in Iceland:
+Here are 16 great places to see the northern lights in Iceland (in random order):

-- Hella – This small town is in a prime location for viewing the Northern Lights.
-The nearby Hotel Rang, in particular, is a popular place to stay while watching this incredible phenomenon.
+This small town is in a prime location for viewing the Northern Lights.
+The nearby Hotel Rangá, in particular, is a popular place to stay while watching this incredible phenomenon.

-Can You See the Northern Lights in Reykjavik?
+Bonus: You Can See the Northern Lights in Reykjavik!

 Like most major cities, it’s hard to see the night sky within Reykjavik.
 This is especially true in the winter months when snow reflects light up into the sky.
 There are a few places in Reykjavik where you have better chances to spot the aurora: